liuliu/dflat/docs/reference/SQLiteWorkspace.md

 hood still writes serially.
 It only means the transaction closures can be executed concurrently.
 If you provided a targetQueue, please make sure it is a concurrent queue otherwise it will still execute transaction closure serially.
-The targetQueue is supplied by you, should be at reasonable priority, at least .default, because it sets the ceiling for any sub-queues targeting that, and we may need to bump the sub-queues depending on where you `performChanges`.
+The targetQueue is supplied by you, should be at reasonable priority, at least `.default`, because it sets the ceiling for any sub-queues targeting that, and we may need to bump the sub-queues depending on where you `performChanges`.